 Rest-pause sets are an advanced training method where you train to failure three times in a row on the same exercise with 20-30 seconds rest in between each attempt.
 For example:

 - Train to failure in the 7-10 rep range, rest 20-30 seconds

-- Train to failure again (you may get 2-4 reps), rest 20-30 seconds
+- Train to failure again with the same weight (you may get 2-4 reps), rest 20-30 seconds

-For example, here is Justin Harris machine hack squatting over 8 plates a side:
+For example here is Justin Harris machine hack squatting over 8 plates a side:

 Not bad for a couple of bodybuilders!

 There are many, many ways to design rest-pause back workouts.
 In this guide I will share with you 3 rest-pause back workouts that you can start using today to build a bigger, stronger back.

 In this comprehensive guide we are going to cover three unique upper back rest-pause workout routines that you can start using today.

 Note: if you have trouble reading the training routines in this article then check out this guide on how to read a training program.
 Now let’s get down to business…

 Part 1: An Advanced DC-Style Back Workout